Armadallc/Archemy/RITTEN_INTEGRATION_GUIDE.md

 **Q: Who can modify integration settings?**
 A: Only organization admins and super admins can modify webhook configurations and filtering rules.

-The system is production-ready and HIPAA-compliant.
-We need to establish the technical connection and configure the filtering rules for each organization.